19 Best Sights in Santorini (Thira), The Cyclades

 Monastery of Profitis Ilias

 Standing on the highest point on Santorini, which rises to 1,856 feet at the summit, Santorini's largest monastery offers a cinematic vista: from here you can see the surrounding islands and, on a clear day, the mountains of Crete, more than 100 km (62 miles) away.
-You may also be able to spot ancient Thira on the peak below Profitis Ilias.
+You may also be able to spot ancient Thera on the peak of Mesa Vouno.

 Founded in 1711 by two monks from Pyrgos, Profitis Ilias is cherished by islanders because here, in a secret school, the Greek language and culture were taught during the dark centuries of the Turkish occupation.
 A museum in the monastery contains a model of the secret school in a monk's cell, another model of a traditional carpentry and blacksmith shop, and a display of ecclesiastical items.